 The Department of Chemical Engineering offers graduate programs leading to PhD and MS degrees in chemical engineering.
-Students in our department participate in high quality, multidisciplinary research and education in an idea-rich environment.
+Students in our department participate in groundbreaking, multidisciplinary research and education in an innovative environment.
 Students can join one of our distinguished and well-funded research groups and benefit from close interactions with our faculty, through carefully designed courses and cutting-edge research projects.

-Our faculty value interdisciplinary research, giving our students the opportunity to interact with other departments like chemistry, optics, biomedical engineering and materials science.
+Our faculty value interdisciplinary research, giving students the opportunity to collaborate with other departments like chemistry, optics, biomedical engineering, and materials science.
 The department and the university offer state-of-the-art research equipment and computer facilities to perform high-impact research.

 PhD in Chemical Engineering